Ever wondered why your Credit Card limit is lower than your friend’s? Here are four factors banks consider to determine it.

 Do you ever wonder what factors banks consider to determine your Credit Card limit?
-Sure you’ve given it some thought and even conjured up many theories.
-But the only way to know the answer is by applying for a card.
+Sure, you’ve probably given it some thought and even conjured up many theories.
+But the only way to know the answer is by applying for a Credit Card.

-A general thesis is that the upper limit of your Credit Card is twice or three times the sum of all your incomes.
+The general consensus is that the upper limit of your Credit Card is twice or three times the sum of all your incomes.
 Simple to calculate, but in reality, it is much lower.
 This is because banks factor your debt obligations and other expenses too.

 The trick is in setting the right limit.
-On the one hand, low-limit Credit Cards might not appeal to customers, and on the other hand, banks risk payment defaults by setting a very high limit.
-The top limit on a Credit Card, therefore, must be generous enough yet one that can be easily repaid by the card holder.
+On one hand, low-limit Credit Cards might not appeal to customers, and on the other hand, banks risk payment defaults by setting a very high limit.
+The top limit on a Credit Card, therefore, must be generous enough yet one that can be easily repaid by the cardholder.

 Though each bank follows its own calculation method, there are broadly four factors banks consider to determine your Credit Card limit.
 Let’s look at them.